Skip to main content

 We are taking a multifaceted approach to civil discourse.
 Check out the variety of opportunities at UWL:

-• The Discussion Project: a professional development opportunity for faculty and staff
+• The Discussion Project: we offer this as a professional development opportunity for faculty and staff

-• Civil Discourse Program: a cross-campus collaboration aimed to engage students
+• Civil Discourse Program: this is a cross-campus collaboration aimed to engage students and develop skills

-• Resources: a curated compilation of helpful tools and resources
+• Resources: check out the curated compilation of helpful tools and resources on the topic

-• Joint Committee on Civil Discourse (JCCD): a committee established by administration to help campus understand free speech and promote discussion and dialogue.
+• Joint Committee on Civil Discourse (JCCD): UWL has a committee, established by administration, to help campus understand free speech and promote discussion and dialogue.
 Learn more by clicking here.

 What is The Discussion Project?